Crockedrabbit79/Violet-Engineering-Up-Portfolio/index.md

 # Big Car
 I am working on a code-powered car that runs off code I made in the Arudino IDE software which works in tandem with the Arduino microcontroller.
-During this project, I have added my own creative spin to the project and created something amazingly unique.
+Using instructions I made it so my car is controlled by an IR remote and can drive in different directions based on the remote's output.
+I then looked at LED code and modified it so that while driving in reverse my car has an LED light up a shade of violet.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Violet | School Without Walls | Mechanical Engineering | Senior

 ![Before Modifications](https://live.staticflickr.com/65535/54074489584_2f8bc29afb_n.jpg)
+At this moment my car drove automatically and used two IR obstacle avoidance sensors and an Ultrasonic module to avoid any obstacles in its way.
+I followed the instructions to make it.

 After some changes